MohsinNajmuddin/mohsin-test/README.md

    npm install --save goodreads-api-node

-   You need to register your app to get a goodreads developer key, with the developer key and secret you can now call goodreads().
+   You need to register your app to get a goodreads developer key, with the developer key and secret you can call goodreads().

 ## APIs Used: